Year 6 Transition

 More than just somewhere to record homework, the St George’s school diary/planner contains dates, subject information, details of how to access the school’s ICT systems, a year planner, school and homework timetable, a map of the school, the structure of the school day, spaces for notes to subject teachers and tutors, spaces for targets and much more.
 All students receive one free and replacements can be bought from the school shop.
 Parents are requested to check and sign their child’s prep book every week.

 The school calendar with the term’s dates and events is available on our website.
 In the second half of that first term, we hold the year 7 parents’ evening.
 This is an opportunity to meet with your child’s tutor and subject staff.
-Our parents’ evenings are usually run remotely and appointments are limited to five minutes.
-If, however, something comes up that requires longer, staff may suggest to you that you talk on the phone or e-mail at a later date.

 Throughout the course of the year, parents will receive regular feedback about how the students are working and progressing in all their subjects.
 There are 4 points of feedback in the year: